-AEI Consultants attended the Fannie Mae Green Financing Conference this past week.
+AEI Consultants attended the Fannie Mae Green Financing Conference.
 Here are some notable highlights and revisions to that program:

 Fannie Mae will pre-qualify energy auditors and post their names on their website as approved vendors.
 Energy firms will be required to complete five projects with a minimum quality score before becoming approved vendors.
 Lenders can use energy firms not on the approved vendor list, but those reports will have to be reviewed by Fannie Mae.

 The required Fannie Mae 4099h form has been streamlined to make it easier for lenders to review and submit.

 The report format has changed in order to ensure report consistency among the various providers.

 AEI is uniquely positioned to be a top provider once the new process is launched based on our extensive prior experience with the program.
 We are excited about participating in the next iteration of the program and look forward to playing our part in supporting its growth.